babelsociety/website/content/blog/in-depth-economy/index.md

 In practice there will be stores, both physical and online as we are used today, but there will be no money.
 Every person will have its own identification key, similar to today ID card, that will be used to acquire whatever we desire and track consumption.

-Imagine to enter into a store, get all the groceries you need, scanning each item as you go as already happen in many supermarkets, and then just go back home.
+Imagine to enter into a store, get all the groceries you need, scanning each item as you go, as already happen in many supermarkets, and then just go back home.
 No cashier and check-in is needed because everything is free.
 With the right technology we can even remove the need to manually scan each product, as Amazon already experimented with "[Just Walk Out Shopping](https://justwalkout.com/)".

 Through our smartphone we have easy access to a detailed product page, with all the information necessary to decide which product better fit our preferences.
-Each product will also have a section for people opinions.
+Each product also has a section for people reviews.

+As you can see, it isn't much different than today experience, while we do away with all the stress caused by market economies.

 ### Foreign products

 Consumption in Babel isn't limited to what is produced internally.
-Even though Babel have a soft spot for autonomy in essential products, the world is vast and resources scattered around, hence importing goods will be always necessary, even once society grows up to a large scale.
-International collaboration is as important as local collaboration.
+Even though Babel have a soft spot for autonomy, the world is vast and resources scattered around, hence importing goods will be always necessary, even once society grows up to a large scale. **International collaboration is as important as local collaboration**.

 No special rules apply to imported products, even though they would be harder to get and therefore subject to greater scarcity.

 ## Production

-We mentioned that an economy main objective is to satisfy the desires of people in the best possible way. **It is always desires that drive production**.
+We mentioned that economy main objective is to satisfy the desires of people in the best possible way. **It is always desire that drives production**, and who's better than ourselves to satisfy our own desires?

-In Babel more than in other societies, there is an emphasis in *acting* upon what we want, while society support us to make it happen.
+In Babel more than in other societies, there is an emphasis on *acting* upon what we want, while society support us to make it happen.
+It naturally follows that **all production is in the direct hand of each person**.

+Let's see how it works out.

+### Efficiency vs Satisfaction

-One aspect that it is often underestimated is that our satisfaction depends greatly from our contribution to society, from the work we do.
+One aspect that it is often underestimated is that our satisfaction greatly depends on our contribution to society, on the work we do.
 The act itself of creating something, to achieve something, is way more rewarding than consuming it.

-In a capitalistic society, the most common example is whenever we want something so expensive that we can't afford it.
-We will have to work hard for it, and more time passes, more our desire increase.
-The peak of excitement is reached just before we get it, after that it will wither away very quickly.
+In a capitalistic society the most common example is that whenever we want something so expensive that we can't afford it, we will have to work hard for it.
+More work we need to do, more work we do, and more our desire increases.
+The peak of excitement is reached just before we get it, when we can almost touch the finish line but aren't there yet.
+Once we actually get it, our satisfaction will soon wither away.

-**The main source of our excitement and satisfaction wasn't the product itself, but rather all the sweat and work we have done to acquire it.** The journey that brought us there.
+**The main source of our excitement and satisfaction wasn't the product itself, but rather all the sweat and work we have done to acquire it.** We enjoyed the journey that brought us there.

 However, not all work is the same.
-Think about intensive animal farming, who sane in mind would like to work in such a cruel environment?
+Think about intensive animal farming: who sane in mind would like to work in such a cruel environment?
 We do it only out of sheer necessity.

 On the other hand, a more humane approach to animal husbandry can be a rewarding way of life, which has the positive side-effect of producing much better and genuine products for all.

-Intensive animal farming is the poster-child of a society dedicated to infinite growth, which is in stark contrast with the reality of finite resources.
-It is the result of obsessing over production efficiency and profits.
+Intensive animal farming is just a poster-child of a society dedicated to infinite growth, which is in stark contrast with the reality of finite resources. **It is the result of obsessing over production efficiency and profits**.

-We believe that it is much better to use less efficient production methodologies that are much more satisfying to perform.
+**We accept that it is much better to use less efficient production methodologies if those are much more satisfying to work with**.

-**We believe work can bring us joy, it can enrich our lives at every level**.

 Suppose we are passionate about chairs made in wood, with a nice look & feel, chairs that we may consider by today standards as luxurious.
-Suppose there isn't much demand as a whole, hence **both in planned and market economies this would be a hard business to start**.
+Suppose that we enjoy making each chair by hand. **Both in planned and market economies this would be a hard business to sell**.

 In Babel we can [open a project](@/manifesto/index.md#projects) explaining our idea, and once we gather the right skills and materials to produce such chairs, that's it.
-Because there is low-demand, we don't need to mass produce, hence we need simpler tools and fewer materials to start it up.
+The nature of production by hand means that we need simpler tools and fewer materials, making it *simpler* to start it up.

-Because we desire such chairs, we will be the best people who can help produce them, taking care of creating a nice environment and have extra care for the final product.
+We could decide to work on it alone, or perhaps setup a workshop where many enthusiasts gathers and collaborate.
+Our passion for these chairs will ensure we create a nice working environment and have extra care for the final product.

-Contributing to something we desire is extremely satisfying, way more than simply buying it.

-We will now discuss more in details how production works.
+We believe work can bring us joy, it can enrich our lives at every level.

-### Gather knowledge
+### Knowledge

 In Babel we have at our disposal the full knowledge available in society, both in form of data and experience of other people.
 If we are uncertain on how to produce something, the first step would be to discuss it in the public online forum.

-In this way we can also gauge how many people share our same interest, see if there is already a similar project going on, past experience, etc...
+In this way we can also gauge how many people share our same interest, see if there is already a similar project going on, past experiences, etc...

-Of course, discussion doesn't have to be limited online, we encourage in person chats and talks to speed up the process and better connect with other people.
+Of course, discussions don't have to be limited online, we encourage in person chats to speed up the process and better connect with other people.

-Nonetheless it is better to record all important information online, so to have better history over it and reach a wider audience.
+Nonetheless it is better to record all important information online to have better history and reach a wider audience, both in space and time.

 ### Production projects